abkvme/mnemossh/README.md

 mnemossh verify --help
 ```

+## Interactive Features and Safety

+### Guided Workflow

+MnemoSSH uses an interactive workflow when parameters aren't specified:

+1. **Output Path Selection**: Choose between default SSH location, current directory, or a custom path
+2. **Mnemonic Input**: Type your mnemonic phrase when restoring or verifying if not provided as an argument
+3. **Mnemonic Length**: Select from 12, 18, or 24 words when generating a new mnemonic
+4. **Passphrase Entry**: Securely enter and confirm passphrases with masked input

+### Overwrite Protection

+The utility includes protection against accidentally overwriting existing SSH keys.
+When generating or restoring SSH keys to a location where keys already exist:

+1. The tool will detect any existing files
+2. Show a clear warning message
+3. Ask for confirmation before proceeding
+4. Default to NOT overwriting for safety

 ## Command Line Reference

 MnemoSSH provides comprehensive command line options for all operations.
 Below is a detailed reference of all available commands and their parameters.